Our Top AR-15s: Which Is The Best AR-15 For You?

 A fun, functional middle ground

-The PSA PA-15 Grip uses a Magpul MOE, which is more than adequate of not particularly special.
+The PSA PA-15 Grip uses a Magpul MOE, which is more than adequate but not particularly special.

-The PSA PA-15 Grip uses a Magpul MOE, which is more than adequate of not particularly special.
+The PSA PA-15 Grip uses a Magpul MOE, which is more than adequate but not particularly special.

 As with all classic A2 birdcages, there are no ports on the bottom so you’ll avoid kicking up dust when firing prone.

-All-in-all PSA continues to use its massive component infrastructure to deliver fun, high-quality products, and their PA-15 is no different.
+All-in-all PSA has produced an outstanding rifle and continues to use its massive component infrastructure to deliver fun, high-quality products.
 Sure, there are higher quality, better-designed ARs out there, but for a first AR or a 5th, I think the PSA hits the sweet spot of value and performance.
+For more check out our PA-15 long-termer review.

 The lightweight handguard limits rail space, but makes the PA-15 feel light and agile in hand.